Michael Boorda: Death

 Former Chief of Naval Operations Zumwalt, who was Boorda's commander during the Vietnam War and who verbally authorized "V" devices for Boorda and many other sailors, wrote a letter to the effect that Boorda's wearing of the devices was "appropriate, justified and proper."
 However, wearing the Navy's Combat Distinguishing Device on a specific decoration that may authorize the device requires written authorization for the device on a printed award citation.

 Boorda was survived by his wife, Bettie Moran Boorda, four children and eleven grandchildren.
 Boorda was interred at Arlington National Cemetery on May 19, 1996, with a tombstone marked with the Star of David.
 On May 21, a public memorial service was held at the Washington National Cathedral that was broadcast nationally by CNN with tape delay broadcast on the C-SPAN network.

 In June 1998, then Navy Secretary John Dalton put into Boorda's file a letter from Admiral Zumwalt stating it was "'appropriate, justified and proper' for Boorda to attach the "V" devices to the ribbons on his uniform."
 According to the Associated Press, "the Navy also modified Boorda's record to list the V's among his other decorations... recognition that they were earned."
 However, later that year, one of Boorda's sons requested a formal review of his father's service record.
-In a decision dated June 24, 1999, the Department of the Navy Board for Correction of Naval Records, the ultimate arbiter of whether or not Boorda was entitled to wear the "V" devices, determined that despite the additions to Boorda's personnel file, he was not.
+In a decision dated June 24, 1999, the Department of the Navy Board for Correction of Naval Records determined that Boorda was not entitled to wear the "V" devices despite the additions to his personnel file.